 A group of Vietnam war veterans, calling itself the "Vietnam Veterans against the war", has camped in a park within sight of the Washington monument in the U.

-A group of Vietnam war veterans, calling itself the "Vietnam Veterans against the war", has camped in a park within sight of the Washington monument in the U.S. capital.
+Background: A group of Vietnam war veterans, calling itself the "Vietnam Veterans against the war", has camped in a park within sight of the Washington monument in the U.S. capital.